thenativeweb/roboter/README.md

     $ npm install roboter gulp

 Please note that this module depends on a *locally* installed gulp which *must* be a direct dependency of your application.
-Hence make sure that you always run the above command to install this module.
+Hence make sure that you always run the above command to install both modules.

 ### As CLI